UPPMAX/UPPMAX-documentation/docs/getting_started/login_pelle_remote_desktop_website.md

 ### 1. Go to [https://pelle-gui.uppmax.uu.se](https://pelle-gui.uppmax.uu.se)

+!!! warning "This does not work yet"

+    This does not work yet.

 In a webbrowser, go to [https://pelle-gui.uppmax.uu.se](https://pelle-gui.uppmax.uu.se).

 - In the first field, fill in your UPPMAX username, e.g. `sven`